 Meander the easy and accessible boardwalk (which is completely flat) and you’ll immediately be transported to a tranquil tropical wonderland.
 Take a moment to absorb the cool quiet of the rainforest and you might catch a glimpse of the shy red-legged pademelon or the colourful wompoo fruit-dove.

 When thoughts turn to lunch, enjoy a relaxing barbecue at the shaded picnic tables, to a backdrop of lush rainforest.
-The facilities make the picnic area an ideal spot for older people, groups and families with the area being fully wheelchair accessible and great for the pram.
+The facilities make the picnic area an ideal spot for older people, groups and families.
 There are toilets on site, these are non flush toilets.
 Pets and domestic animals (other than certified assistance animals) are not permitted.

 You will need to take all your own water.